 How Does Udimi Solo Ads Work:

 At the same time, they want to take the guesswork out of what’s considered good traffic and what isn’t.
 And they do exactly that, saving you hundreds of dollars per 1000 clicks.
 Try and find a traffic source that won’t do that?
-So far, Udimi has been quite impressive so far.
+So far, Udimi has been quite impressive.
 They definitely have the online business owner in mind.
 But is it really worth the investment?
 We’ll get to that later on.
 But let’s continue with how this all works.

-The traffic sellers will undergo a strict process to ensure the traffic they sell is human traffic, not useless or bot traffic.
+The traffic sellers will undergo a strict process to ensure the traffic they sell is human traffic, and not useless or bot traffic.
 There are three types of traffic: non-human or bot traffic, human traffic, or human but useless traffic.
 At this point, you already know the kind of traffic they want to give you.

 What Makes Human Traffic “Useless”?:

 So the question that needs to be asked is: what makes human traffic useless?
 Here are a few things that Udimi has outline as what determines human, but useless traffic: